-Most likely your doctor has advised you to take 1,200 milligrams of calcium a day - if you're over 50 - plus vitamin D to protect your bones and help to prevent health related problems like, heart disease, cancer, and many other medical disorders.
+If you're over 50, your doctor may have advised you to take 1,200 milligrams of calcium a day, plus vitamin D to protect your bones and help to prevent health related problems like, heart disease, cancer, and many other medical disorders.

 But did you know that you can take too much calcium (Ca2+) which can cause serious medical disorders?

 Since 2006 the University of Auckland School of Medicine Foundation has tested women taking calcium, without vitamin D, to see if it raises the risks of heart attacks.

 What they found was 30% of those tested taking 1 gram of calcium, were more likely to have a heart attack than those taking a inactive placebo.
 Vitamin D was not included in this study because it is being tested separately.